-Dr Tyler is at headspace Newcastle 2 days a week - Tuesdays and Fridays.
+Dr Tyler (male) is at headspace Newcastle 2 days a week - Tuesdays and Fridays.
 Dr Tyler has worked at headspace Alice Springs and headspace Parramatta before coming up to Newcastle and is here to answer any questions you have regarding your health.

 Drug and Alcohol

-Michael from Wesley Mission comes to headspace to provide support for young people who are having issues with drugs and alcohol.
+Our Drug and Aolcohol Counsellors provide support for young people who are having issues with drugs and alcohol.

 Community Development Officer